-Katelyn Livingston & Tess Elford, Career Counselors
+Tess Elford & Sarah Kurz, Career Consultants

-West Wing second floor, kjliving@andrew.cmu.edu/telford@andrew.cmu.edu.
+West Wing second floor, telford/skurz@andrew.cmu.edu.

-Katelyn and Allison provide tremendous resources for students.
+Tess and Sarah provide tremendous resources for students.
 They work alongside your Academic Advisor, and specialize in helping computer science students find job and internship opportunities, prepare for interviews, compare offers, and search for the right career path.

-David O'Hallaron, Program Director
+Ruben Martins, Program Director

-GHC 7517, droh@cs.cmu.edu
+GHC 7129, rubenm@cmu.edu

-Prof. O'Hallaron is the Director of the Program and is ultimately responsible for the curriculum, policies, procedures, and practices.
+Prof. Martins is the Director of the Program and is ultimately responsible for the curriculum, policies, procedures, and practices.
 The best way to get in touch with him is to contact Angy for an appointment or to e-mail him directly.